-Exclusions.
-Another important area will be to examine exclusion against disability and against types of impairment.
-We know from an Audit Commission Survey of 22 LEAs in 2002 that 60% of exclusions involve pupils who are disabled or have SEN.
+Exclusions Another important area will be to examine exclusion against disability and against types of impairment.
+We know from an Audit Commission Survey of 22 LEAs in 2002 that 60% of exclusions involve pupils who are disabled or have SEN. In 2005 disabled pupils were 9 times more likely to be excluded than non-disabled pupils.

-31.Ways of Promoting Positive Attitudes Toward Disabled People For Pupils
+30. Ways of Promoting Positive Attitudes Toward Disabled People For Pupils